-(See the Hunter New England HealthPathways COVID-19 MBS Items page and the Central Coast HealthPathways COVID-19 MBS Items page).
+(See COVID-19 MBS Items on Hunter New England HealthPathways page and on Central Coast HealthPathways page).

 Remember, when face-to-face consultations are not available, videoconference services are the preferred approach for substituting a face-to-face consultation.

 If video is not available, health practitioners will also be able to offer audio-only services via telephone.